-Governance mechanisms into which climate-related issues are integrated Scope of board-level oversight Please explain Scheduled - all meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding business plans Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures <not Applicable&gt;</not The Zorlu Holding Sustainability Committee has set carbon targets with the participation of all companies.
-In this context, our goal is to reduce carbon emissions by 15% by 2022.
-"Because of it's managed by Zorlu Holding and CFO, we give prioritiy the climate change issiu and pursue our goals as sub-climates on an annual basis.
+Frequency with which Governance Scope of Please explain climate-related issues mechanisms into board- are a scheduled which climate-related level agenda item issues are integrated oversight Scheduled - all meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures <not Applicabl e&gt;</not The Zorlu Holding Sustainability Committee has set a new carbon targets with the participation of all companies.
+In this context, our goal is to be net zero emission by 2050.
+Because of it's managed by Zorlu Holding and CFO, we give prioritiy the climate change issue and pursue our goals as subclimates on an annual basis.
+And in this manner we have finished our science based target's works and we are hopefully waiting for the sending commitment letter to SBTi.